pheymanss/chronicle/README.md

 the reports with full visibility to all objects in the global environment.
 This gives chronicle two of its main strengths:

-1. You don’t need to include nor run all your data processing code again for a new report output.
+1. You don't need to include nor run all your data processing code again for a new report output.
 This means you can build several report recipes for different audiences out of the same data processing, with each one having their own report recipe.